NHLBI TOPMed: Omics Phenotypes of Heart, Lung, and Blood Disorders (X01)

 - What are the omics that can currently be requested by X01 Investigators?

 They are Whole Genome Sequencing (WGS), Epigenetics (methylation), RNA-seq, Metabolomics, and/or Proteomics.
+The single-cell omics technology will be introduced in the near future.

 - Are there any requirements for previous omics being included for an application?